A request for focus group testers for a new Meta device might reveal Quest 4 features.

 Meta's only headset to date with either eye tracking or face tracking was Quest Pro, which sold very poorly at its $1500 launch price and had to be cut to $1000 just four months later.
 Meta may thus be cautious about the added cost of these features.

 Eye tracking does seem like a likely feature for the premium Quest 4, though, given how many advantages it would bring.
-It could allow for guided or even automatic IPD adjustment, realistic eye contact in social VR platforms like its own Horizon Worlds, dynamic distortion correction, and eye-tracked foveated rendering to increase resolution where the user is looking.
+It could allow for guided or even automatic IPD adjustment, realistic eye contact in social VR platforms like Meta's own Horizon Worlds, dynamic distortion correction, and eye-tracked foveated rendering to increase resolution where the wearer is looking.
 Further, adding eye tracking would allow Meta to copy Apple's highly praised gaze-and-pinch interaction system, which Meta reportedly also plans to include in its ultra-light 2027 headset.
-Whether or not eye tracking would be included in the budget Quest 4 model is less clear.
+Whether or not eye tracking could be included in the budget Quest 4 model is less clear.

 As for face tracking, while it may seem unlikely for Meta to add cameras specifically for this, it's possible Quest 4 could add downwards-facing cameras on the bottom for both face and hand tracking, as Apple Vision Pro does.
 Meta could also use these cameras to enhance inside-out body tracking.